lee-lindley/PdfGen/README.md

 ## PdfGen.set_footer

-A simple one line footer where the text can be either centered or left justified.
-The default puts 'Page 1 of 2' in the center in a small font just below the bottom margin.
+A simple one line page footer where the text can be either centered or left justified.
+The default puts 'Page 1 of 2' in the center in a small font just below the bottom margin. *set_footer* is a convenient procedure to call when you want the defaults; otherwise *set_page_footer* is a better choice.

 ```sql
     PROCEDURE set_footer(